survivejs/react-book/manuscript/11_linting_in_webpack.md

 ...
 ```

 This will trigger ESLint against all JS and JSX files of our project.
-That's definitely too much, so we'll need to restrict it to avoid going through a possible production build.
-Set up *.eslintignore* to the project root like this:
+That will lint a bit too much.
+Set up *.eslintignore* to the project root like this to skip *build/*:

 **.eslintignore**

 ```bash
 build/
 ```

+T> ESLint supports custom formatters through `--format` parameter. [eslint-friendly-formatter](https://www.npmjs.com/package/eslint-friendly-formatter) is an example of a formatter that provides terminal friendly output.
+This way you can jump conveniently straight to the warnings and errors from there.

+### Connecting ESLint with Babel

 Next, we'll need to activate [babel-eslint](https://www.npmjs.com/package/babel-eslint) so that ESLint works with our Babel code.
 In addition, we need to activate React specific rules and set up a couple of our own.
 You can adjust these to your liking.
 For details see the official [ESLint rules documentation](http://eslint.org/docs/rules/).